perfectkb/perfecto/README.md

 December 2016 - Release of the dedicated web site

-October 2015 - First paper published about semanbtic web best poratices for Internet of Things (IoT)
+October 2015 - First paper published about semantic web best pratices for Internet of Things (IoT)

 Semantic Web Methodologies, Best Practices and Ontology Engineering Applied to Internet of Things [Gyrard et al. 2015]